 Held to Maturity Securities (debit)…………………. $10,000

 Cash (Credit)…………………………………………………. $10,000

-In 2017, the company receives a coupon or interest payments from these securities of $50.
+In 2017, the company received a coupon or interest payment from these securities of $50.
 So, this $50 will go into interest income in the income statement.

 Interest Income (Credit)………………. $50